johnbrumley/desma158/day-2.md

 - How does time unfold for the player?
 - How can you work *with* the imagination of the player?

+In many video games, experience is often split.
+One is that of the person playing/viewing the game.
+The other is the character in the game who the player is controller.
+The distance between these two can vary depending on how much the player identifies and embodies the character in the game.

 > "In a house, we all feel the need for closed doors.
 A closed door is before all a symbol of desire.
 It conceals absolutely essential mysteries.
 What might be behind it?
 What is hidden behind that secret panel, that unknowable portal?
 What is in the chest that my father never opened?
 The chest that I can never open?
 A closed door is given a much greater significance than an open door.
 Our reveries dwell on what might be behind that door, the desire to go beyond it, the feeling that certain doors are forbidden."